amarquaye/atlas/README.md

 ### What we plan to do

-- [ ] Create a website to test how atlas will detect hallucinations in LLMs.
+- [ ] Create a site to test how atlas will detect hallucinations in LLMs.
 - [ ] Create browser extension to finally test how atlas will operate.

 ### What we do not plan to do